K1nd4SUS/CTF-Writeups/dCTF_2021/Bad Apple/README.md

 ## Solution

-Watching the video we hear a strange noise that starts at `1:33`, we can extract the audio and try to open it with audacity
+Watching the video we hear a strange noise that starts at `1:33`, we can extract the audio using `ffmpeg` and try to open it with audacity

 At first glance, nothing is found, but observing the spectrogram we find a QR code